PedalPDX/server-configs/IcescrumInstall.md

                       (not webapps!!).
 Path must use '/' (forward slash) */

 icescrum.cors.enable = true  /* CORS is enabled by default
-                                However, it's enabled only for projects
+                                However, its enabled only for projects
                                 where web services are enabled */ icescrum.cors.allow.origin.regex = "*"  /* Use double backslash for escaping
                                            e.g. (http://|.+\\.)mydomain\\.com */